Rashed-alothman/Snatch/README.md

 4. **Slow Downloads**
    - Check your internet connection
+   - Try with `--aria2c` for faster downloading
-   - Try with `--http-chunk-size 10485760` for larger chunks
+   - Use `--http-chunk-size 10485760` for larger chunks

 ### Need Help?